technoblogy/tiny-i2c/README.md

 ## Description

-Get the TinyI2C Library from GitHub here: TinyI2C Library.

-Install it into your libraries folder in your Arduino folder and include this at the top of your program:
+Install TinyI2C into your libraries folder in your Arduino folder and include this at the top of your program:

     #include <TinyI2CMaster.h>